Sixteenth Sunday – Year B – Ordinary Time

 2/ Reading II: He who made both one and broke down the dividing wall of enmity, through his flesh.

 2.1/ Between God and people: St. Paul stated: “But now in Christ Jesus you who once were far off have become near by the blood of Christ.”
-When people commited a sin, they made themselves to be far away from God, and aren’t worthy to be God’s children.
+When people committed a sin, they made themselves to be far away from God, and aren’t worthy to be God’s children.
 But because of Christ’s blood, he wiped out all people’s sins.
 People become clean from all their sins and are reconciled with God; therefore, they regain their right as God’s children.

 2.2/ Between the Jews and the Gentiles: The Jews believe that they belong to a super race than the Gentiles; there always existed a tension between them.
 St. Paul explained that when people are reconciled with God, they are required to reconcile with each other through Christ, “For he is our peace, he who made both one and broke down the dividing wall of enmity, through his flesh.”
 There is one author who helps us to remember these two reconciliations when he explained that the cross contains two poles: the vertical pole represents the reconciliation between people and God, the horizontal pole represents the reconciliation between people and people.

-St. Paul explained the process of the reconciliation between the Jews and the Gentiles as follows: Christ abolished “the law with its commandments and legal claims, that he might create in himself one new person in place of the two, thus establishing peace,and might reconcile both with God, in one body, through the cross, putting that enmity to death by it.”
+St. Paul explained the process of the reconciliation between the Jews and the Gentiles as follows: Christ abolished “the law with its commandments and legal claims, that he might create in himself one new person in place of the two, thus establishing peace, and might reconcile both with God, in one body, through the cross, putting that enmity to death by it.”
 Before Christ, there is a clear separation between the Jews and all other races.
-The Jews considered only themselves as God’s people because He chose, protected and gave them the law; all other people are classified by them as the Gentiles which mean they aren’t clean and can’t inherit the priviledges like them.
+The Jews considered only themselves as God’s people because He chose, protected and gave them the law; all other people are classified by them as the Gentiles which mean they aren’t clean and can’t inherit the privileges like them.
 Therefore, the Jews lived separately with the Gentiles, and didn’t want to have anything in common with other races.
 When Christ came, God’s plan of salvation is extended and included people of all nations.
 The condition to be included is based on one’s faith, not on keeping of the law.
 Of course, Christ didn’t abolish all the law; the faithful must keep basic laws to express their faith in God.

 In order to understand what St. Paul talked about the separation between the Jews and the Gentiles, we need to understand the structure of the Jerusalem at that time.
 There are three walls to separate different people.
 The first wall separates between the Jews and the Gentiles.
 Any Gentiles who crosses this wall is to violate the Jewish law and shall be killed.
 The second wall separates Jewish male and female; female can’t enter the place which is reserved for male.
 The third wall separates between priests and normal people; only priests can cross this wall to offer sacrifices to God.
 Besides these three walls, there is also a curtain, closed from top to bottom to separate between the Holy of the priests and the Holly of the Hollies where God presents.
 Only the High Priest can enter this place on the Day of Atonement, only once a year.

-When Christ came, he destroyed all the walls that separate people with people, as St. Paul expalined, “For he is our peace, he who made both one and broke down the dividing wall of enmity, through his flesh,abolishing the law with its commandments and legal claims, that he might create in himself one new person in place of the two, thus establishing peace.”
+When Christ came, he destroyed all the walls that separate people with people, as St. Paul explained, “For he is our peace, he who made both one and broke down the dividing wall of enmity, through his flesh, abolishing the law with its commandments and legal claims, that he might create in himself one new person in place of the two, thus establishing peace.”
 He destroyed not only the first wall but all the walls which separate between people and people, so that “For in one Spirit we were all baptized into one body, whether Jews or Greeks, slaves or free persons, and we were all given to drink of one Spirit” (1 Cor 12:13).

 Moreover, Christ also tore down the curtain which separates people with God, as the Synoptists reported when Jesus died, “And behold, the veil of the sanctuary was torn in two from top to bottom” (Mt 27:51, Mk 15:39, Lk 23:45).
 From that time on, people are no longer far off from God, they can directly come to him, in any place and at all times; they don’t need to go through the High Priest and to wait until the Day of Atonement.
-St. Paul expressed this process as follows, “He came and preached peace to you who were far off and peace to those who were near,for through him we both have access in one Spirit to the Father.”
+St. Paul expressed this process as follows, “He came and preached peace to you who were far off and peace to those who were near, for through him we both have access in one Spirit to the Father.”

 3/ Gospel: “Come away by yourselves to a deserted place and rest a while.”